 - Passage of small rabbit-droppings stools

-- Not getting to toilet for days then passing small frequent loose watery stools with an awful odour (especially in children and therefore the elderly)
+- Not getting to the toilet for days then passing small frequent loose watery stools with an awful odor (especially in children and therefore the elderly)

 - Children walking on tipped toes

-Laxatives like Senna, Lactulose, Fybogel and Movicol are excellent medicines within the treatment of constipation.
+Laxatives like Senna, Lactulose, Fybogel, and Movicol are excellent medicines in the treatment of constipation.

 9. Ovarian cyst Pain